respoke/chan_respoke/README.md

 that of a typical Asterisk configuration file.
 See the 'respoke.conf.sample' file for more information.

+### DTLS Certificate

+The usual Asterisk script for generating a certificate (`ast_tls_cert`) generates a certificate chain, which can cause DTLS packets to be larger than the typical MTU.
+This fragmentation can cause data loss in some networks.

+It is recommended to install a small self-signed certificate instead.
+This can be done by `make install-keys`, which creates `/etc/asterisk/keys/respoke.pem`.

 ## Example

 A basic example configuration and setup can be found under the "example"